srikanth3105/Networking/Readme_Networking.md

 The repository is organized into two main directories:

 - **Basic_Networking_Labs**: Contains foundational networking labs covering basic concepts and configurations.
-- **Network_Design_Projects**: Includes projects focused on network design and implementation for different scenarios.
+- **Network Design Projects**: Includes projects focused on network design and implementation for different scenarios.

-Each directory contains the following:
+Each File in directories contains the following:

 - **README.md**: An overview of the lab, including objectives, steps, and results.
 - **Packet Tracer Files (.pkt)**: The actual lab configurations and network setups created in Cisco Packet Tracer.
 - **Screenshots**: Visual documentation of network topologies, configurations, and verification steps.
+- **Network Topology**: Network Topology Screenshots
+- **Configuration Files**: Configuration Documentation

 ## Objectives